SummaryRead the full fact sheet

 Healthy weight and arthritis

 Foods that contain omega-3 fats have been found to help reduce the inflammation associated with some forms of arthritis, such as rheumatoid arthritis.
-These effects are modest compared with medication, however they don’t have side effects, and may also have other health benefits, such as reduced risk of heart disease.
+These effects are modest compared with medication, but they don’t have side effects, and may also have other health benefits, such as reduced risk of heart disease.

 Foods rich in omega-3 fats include: